-Our SaW controller is a (64, 64) two-layer long shortterm memory (LSTM) [22] recurrent neural network.
+Our SaW controller is a (64, 64) two-layer long shortterm memory (LSTM) [21] recurrent neural network.
 The input to the network consists of: 1) the current robot state [motor velocities, motor positions, joint velocities, joint positions, torso orientation], and 2) the user command $c_u = [c_x, c_y, c{yaw}]$, specifying the desired x, y, and angular velocities, where standing corresponds to $c_u = [0, 0, 0]$.
 The output action of the controller is the joint-space PD setpoints for all 20 actuators.
 The SaW controller is operated at 50Hz with the PD controllers operating at 2kHz.
-We train the controller using the Proximal Policy Optimization (PPO) [23] RL algorithm, which is extended with a mirror loss, to encourage symmetry in policy behavior.
-Our domain randomization is similar to [6].
+We train the controller using the Proximal Policy Optimization (PPO) [22] RL algorithm, which is extended with a mirror loss, to encourage symmetry in policy behavior.